Fertulity IVF

 Does the EMMA test hurt?

-The EMMA test is completely safe and based on an endometrial biopsy, a short and relatively painless procedure similar to a Pap smear, performed without anesthesia.
+The EMMA test is a completely safe procedure based on an endometrial biopsy, which is a short and relatively painless process, similar to a Pap test, and is performed without anesthesia.

 Should it be done in every IVF cycle?

-No. The EMMA test does not need to be repeated in every IVF cycle.
-Once the microbiome is assessed and its balance restored, repeat testing is unnecessary unless new signs of disturbance or relapse appear.
+No. The EMMA test does not need to be performed in every IVF cycle, as once the microbiome has been assessed and its balance restored, repetition is not necessary unless new indications of imbalance or recurrence arise.

 What does an abnormal result mean?

 An abnormal result indicates that your microbiome is not dominated by Lactobacillus, which may hinder successful implantation.
-It’s not a reason to worry — it’s a marker that can and should be corrected.
+It is not a cause for concern, but rather an indicator that can and should be corrected.

 How do the EMMA and ALICE tests differ?

-EMMA focuses on analyzing the overall balance and presence of beneficial bacteria (mainly Lactobacillus).
-ALICE detects pathogens that cause inflammation.
-The combination of the two tests provides a complete picture of endometrial health.
+The EMMA test focuses on evaluating the overall microbiome balance and the presence of beneficial bacteria (mainly Lactobacillus).
+The ALICE test detects pathogens that cause inflammation.
+The combination of both diagnostic tests provides a comprehensive view of endometrial health.

 Can it improve implantation success rates?

-Yes!
-Proper microbial balance is associated with significantly higher implantation success rates and reduced miscarriages, especially in women with a history of unexplained failed IVF cycles.
+Yes.
+A balanced microbiome is associated with significantly higher implantation success rates and reduced miscarriage risk, especially in women with a history of unexplained failed IVF cycles.

 Our Doctors